MathieuNls/bianca/bianca.md

 csl: config/ieee.csl
 classoption: conference
 keyword:
-- Software Metrics
+- Bug Prediction
 - Risky Software Commits
-- Bug Prediction
 - Clone Detection
 - Software Maintenance
-- Fix recommendations

 ---

 # Introduction

-Research in software maintenance continues to evolve to include areas like mining bug repositories, bug analytics, and bug prevention and reproduction.
+Research in software maintenance continues to evolve to include areas like mining bug repositories, bug analytic, and bug prevention and reproduction.
 The ultimate goal is to develop techniques and tools to help software developers detect, correct, and prevent bugs in an effective and efficient manner.

 One particular (and growing) line of research focuses on the problem of preventing the introduction of bugs by detecting risky commits (preferably before the commits reach the central repository).
 Recent approaches (e.g., [@Lo2013; @Nam2013]) rely on training models  based on  code and process metrics (e.g., code complexity, experience of the developers, etc.) that are used to classify  new commits as risky or not.
 Metrics, however, may vary from one project to another, hindering the reuse of these models.
 Consequently, these techniques tend to operate within single projects only, despite the fact many large projects share dependencies such as the reuse of common libraries.
 This makes them potentially vulnerable to similar faults.
 A solution to a bug provided by the developers of one project may help fix a bug that occur in another (and dependant) project.
 Moreover, as noted by Lewis _et al._ [@Lewis2013] and Johnson _et al._ [@Johnson2013], techniques based solely on metrics are perceived by developers as black box solutions because they do not provide any insights on the causes of the risky commits or ways for improving them.
 As a result, developers are less likely to trust the output of these tools.

 In this paper, we propose a novel bug prevention approach at commit-time, called BIANCA (Bug Insertion ANticipation by Clone Analysis at commit time).
 BIANCA does not use metrics to assess whether or not an incoming commit is risky.
 Instead, it relies on code clone detection techniques by extracting code blocks from incoming commits and comparing them to those of known defect-introducing commits.

 One particular aspect of BIANCA is its ability to  detect risky commits not only by comparing them to commits of a single project but also to those belonging to other projects that share common dependencies.
 This is important because complex software systems are not designed in a monolithic way.
 They have dependencies that make them vulnerable to similar faults.
 For example, Apache BatchEE [@TheApacheSoftwareFoundation2015] and GraphWalker [@Graphwalker2016] both depend on JUNG (Java Universal Network/Graph Framework) [@JoshuaOMadadhain].
 BatchEE provides an implementation of the jsr-352 (Batch Applications for the Java Platform) specification [@ChrisVignola2014] while GraphWalker is an open source model-based testing tool for test automation.
 These two systems are designed for different purposes.
 BatchEE is used  to do batch processing in Java, whereas GraphWalker is used to design unit tests using a graph representation of code.
 Nevertheless, because both Apache BatchEE and GraphWalker rely on JUNG, the developers of these projects made similar mistakes when building upon JUNG.
 The issue reports Apache BatchEE #69 and  GraphWalker #44 indicate that the developers of these projects made similar mistakes when using the graph visualization component of JUNG.
 To detect commits across related projects, BIANCA resorts to project dependency analysis.

-Another advantage of BIANCA is that it uses commits that are used to fix previous defect-introducing commits to provide guidance to the developers on how improve risky commits.
+Another advantage of BIANCA is that it uses commits that are used to fix previous defect-introducing commits to provide guidance to the developers on how to improve risky commits.
 This way, BIANCA goes one step further than existing techniques by providing developers with a potential fix for their risky commits.

-We validate the performance of BIANCA on 42 open source projects, obtained from Github.
+We validated the performance of BIANCA on 42 open source projects, obtained from Github.
 The examined projects vary in size, domain and popularity.
 Our findings indicate that BIANCA is able to flag risky commits with an average precision, recall and F-measure of 90.75%, 37.15% and 52.72%, respectively.
-Moreover, we find that only 8.6% of the risky commits detected by BIANCA match other commits from the same project.
-This finding indicates that relationships across projects need to be considered for effective prevention of risky commits.
+Moreover, we found that only 8.6% of the risky commits detected by BIANCA match other commits from the same project.
+This finding stresses the fact that relationships across projects should be taken into consideration for effective prevention of risky commits.

 The remaining parts of this paper are organized as follows.
 In Section \ref{sec:relwork}, we present related work.
-Sections \ref{sec:bianca},  \ref{sec:exp} and \ref{sec:result} are dedicated to the BIANCA approach, the case study setup and the case study evaluation.
+Sections \ref{sec:bianca},  \ref{sec:exp} and \ref{sec:result} are dedicated to the BIANCA approach, the case study setup, and the case study results.
-Then, Sections \ref{sec:threats} and \ref{sec:conclusion} present the threats to validity and, a conclusion accompanied with future work, respectively.
+Then, Sections \ref{sec:threats} and \ref{sec:conclusion} present the threats to validity and a conclusion accompanied with future work.

 # Related Work {#sec:relwork}
 The work most related to our comes from two main areas, work that aims to predict future defects in files, modules and changes and work that aims to propose or generate patches for buggy software.